Pros and Cons of Neutering your Dog

 Contains certain Behaviours

-Neutering reduces certain behaviours in your dog such as leg lifting, and mounting which dogs do when they are on heat.
+Neutering reduces certain behaviors in your dog such as leg lifting, and mounting which dogs do when they are on heat.
 Instead, neutered dogs will focus on getting the attention of the family.

 Unneutered dogs mark their territories by spraying strong-smelling urine all over the house.
 These dogs also become aggressive towards fellow dogs because they sense insecurity for mating rights.